xpgram/advance-wars/README.md

 This project is a rebuild of the 2008 game titled above.
 It was chosen because it's a really good game, and because I won't have to draw any art.

 You can play the current public build[→here.](https://xpgram.github.io/armed-revolt/game.html)
+Be wary of [these](#known-issues) problems while testing.

 The controls are listed below the game window, but I don't have button prompts in the UI yet, so they may be confusing if you're not used to Z,X + ArrowKeys for web games.
 Or how Advance Wars plays.
 I'll put a map somewhere soon.